We understand that people with cancer are worried about coronavirus.

 I hope this helps others wanting to travel.’

 Here are some helpful tips that you shared with each other over the past month:

 Mitzie10 recommends phoning travel insurers rather than getting online quotes:

 ‘In my experience, it is so much better to speak to someone on the phone.
 It does take a while to go through the process, but it is much easier to explain the different issues and ask for clarification.’

 Travel and cancer information

 Please keep sharing your experiences (good and bad) with us.
-Head over to the travel insurance group and start a new discussion.
+You can visit the travel insurance group to start a new discussion.

-Many thanks to Dakila, princess.margaret, chellesimo, jaymacabc123 and Mitzie10 for contributing to this blog.
+Many thanks to shogun1, Hotdish and Mitzie10 for contributing to this blog.

 Safe payments by:

 We're here to provide physical, financial and emotional support.
 So whatever cancer throws your way, we're right there with you.